magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 Depending on the company role and permissions, users may have the option to edit, delete, or view approval rules.

+{:.bs-callout-warning}
+Using gift cards, store credit, or reward points with online payment methods for purchase orders is not supported.
+Enabling these features with online payments may cause some unexpected behavior.
+It is recommended to disable gift cards, store credit, and reward points when online payments are enabled for purchase orders.

 ## Create an approval rule

 ![]({% link images/images-b2b/storefront-create-approval-rule.png %}){: .zoom}